What is Perimenopause?

 - Bleeding from the urethra or rectum

-As you can see, this is some serious stuff and a visit to the doctor is required for bleeding during menopause!
+As you can see, the reasons behind menopause spotting can be serious and a visit to the doctor is always required for bleeding during menopause!

 Learn more about Menopause Spotting